eosfor/eosfor.github.io/content/article/agentic-ai-infra-sim/index.md

 ## The Task at Hand

 Imagine you’re running a magical multi-agent AI system in the cloud.
 Users keep sending in queries, each one with a certain number of tokens, and your AI agents must figure out how to handle them.
-Sometimes they split requests, sometimes they drop them if they’re too big, and sometimes they direct them right through the main pipeline.
+Sometimes they split requests, if they requre some custom processing, sometimes they drop them if they’re too many of them.
 We want to figure out:

 - How many requests do we get in total?
-- How many do we split vs. send directly?
-- How often do we drop requests (and at what cost)?
+- How often do we drop requests, having in mind a limited capacity of our compute cluster?
 - How does all of this affect our resource usage and total cost (in good old dollars)?

 In other words, we want to simulate the day-to-day life of our AI agentic system and see what happens when the going gets tough—or at least, when the queries keep rolling in.

 ## Our Simulation Framework

 For our simulation, we put on our Python hats and set up a playful environment.
-We used libraries like numpy, pandas, and possibly tqdm for those delightful progress bars that let us watch our simulation run in real time.
+We used `SimPy` - discrete-event simulation framework based on standard Python.
 Our main steps looked a bit like this:

 1. Generate incoming requests: We produce a batch of user queries with random sizes (in tokens).
-2. Route the requests: Some requests go directly to the AI agents; others are split into multiple smaller requests if require some custom processing
+2. Route the requests: Some requests processed by the Agent which takes them; others are split into multiple sub-agents, to simulate some complex queries.
 3. Cost modeling: We keep track of how many tokens each request uses, then calculate LLM (or multi-agent) costs and AKS (Azure Kubernetes Service) costs based on usage—both in dollars.
 4. Statistics: We record everything—number of direct requests, split requests, dropped requests, total tokens, and costs.
 5. Repeat: We run this entire simulation multiple times (100 runs, in our case) to get nice summary statistics.